NathanHarrington/dotfiles/README.md

     echo "source ~/.config/tig/tig-colors-neonwolf-256.tigrc" \
         > ~/.config/tig/config

-    Copy .gnupg from backup to ~/
+    # Copy .gnupg from backup to ~/
-    See notes below on 'recovering from backup' for details scp -r (backup-system) ~/.gnupg .
+    # See notes below on 'recovering from backup' for details
+    scp -r (backup-system) ~/.gnupg .

     cp .surfraw.conf ~/

     # Start w3m, change color of anchor to yellow

-    # Add autossh configuration to any remote systems on network
-    # availability with the instructions in the file: autossh.service
+    # Install ghi from the curl setup, setup auth

+### Firefox and Chrome configuration

+    #Add streaming video support:
+    #dnf install gstreamer1-libav gstreamer1-plugins-ugly unrar compat-ffmpeg28 ffmpeg-libs

+    Google Chrome:
+        Install google chrome from the google repo Sign in to chrome to get the settings below, or start a new profile with the fundamentals:
+            Set chrome to "remember where you left off" Install ublock origin for chrome
+            Install surfingkeys for chrome

 ### SSH Configuration: